Wakanda/threadify/readme.md

 Threadify is a wakanda module that manages a pool of worker for you.

 - It handles a pool of 10 (default) workers.
-Can be changed.
-- It handles NodeWorkers (default) or Shared worker.
+- It handles NodeWorkers.
+- It can dedicate a worker pool to a module.
 - It can execute module methods in its worker pool.

 # Example